lockyer/Powershell_Passphrase/README.md

 experience, and slightly more secure to generate passwords people will actually use.
 This list uses the most popular words from [Google's Ngram List](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) with the above exceptions, so they should be mostly familiar to english speakers.

-If you find offensive words in here I've missed let me know, I don't personally care about them for my own use, but if you're using this as an administrator to create temporary passwords to share with others you'd rather not send them something that gets HR involved :P
+If you find offensive words in here I've missed let me know, I don't personally care about them for my personal use, but if you're using this as an administrator to create temporary passwords to share with others you'd rather not send them something that gets HR involved :P